esa/pagmo/doc/sphinx/tutorials/racing_algorithms.rst

 resorting to pure brute force approach?

 The approach of racing algorithms is based on statistical testing.
-Each algorithm will be evaluated iteratively throughout the race, and whenever statistical significant evidence about the inferiority of an algorithm is found, that algorithm will be dropped out of the race.
-This saves precious evaluation budget to other algorithms whose performance are better closer to each other.
+Each algorithm will be evaluated iteratively throughout the race.
+The performance of an algorithm is defined as its ability to evolve a population, measured by the fitness of the evolved champion.
+Whenever statistical significant evidence about the inferiority of an algorithm is found, that algorithm will be dropped out of the race.
 Naturally, it is guaranteed that the eventually survived algorithms are statistically significantly better than those which are discarded.
 The underlying statistical testing machinery used is Friedman test.

 Using ``race_algo`` to race algorithms
 ######################################